 A project charter is one of many project planning materials you can create.
-Here’s how it compares to other project planning elements:Try project planning in Asana
+Here’s how it compares to other project planning elements:Plan projects with Asana

 A project charter should only include three elements: your project objectives, scope, and responsibilities.
 Once your charter has been approved, you should then create a project plan.
 Your project plan builds on your project charter to provide a more in-depth blueprint of the key elements of your project.